nikhilmohanty/AstroSage-Analytics/README.md

 # AstroSage-Analytics
-•	Scope: An initial investment of 1 Crore is provided to the emerging startup Astrosage.
-For the efficient utilization of the funds, a rigorous analysis has been done to ensure immense growth.
-•	Analysis:
-o	68% of consultation status turns out to be failed / incomplete which directly affects the customer retention. o	 Only about 57 % of calls have been done by repeat callers. o	52.8 % agents received ratings below 4.
-Highest revenue generated is by the call category while maximum user interactions have been done in chat category. o	 Peak call hours are between 6 AM - 4 PM
-•	Recommendations:
-o	Targeted training programs for agents having lower rating and measure their performance pre and post training. o	Implementing AI chatbots into the dashboard to provide the initial free consultation to users. o	Implementing load balancing technologies for Call distribution among the agents.
+Astrosage has received an initial investment of ₹1 Crore aimed at enhancing its operations and driving significant growth.
+A comprehensive analysis revealed that 68% of consultations are classified as failed or incomplete, adversely impacting customer retention, while only 57% of calls come from repeat customers, indicating a need for improved engagement strategies.
+Additionally, 52.8% of agents received ratings below 4 out of 5, with the highest revenue generated from calls, although the majority of user interactions occur through chat.
+The analysis identified peak call hours between 6 AM and 4 PM.
+To address these challenges, it is recommended that targeted training programs be developed for agents with lower ratings, measuring their performance before and after training.
+Furthermore, integrating AI chatbots into the dashboard for initial free consultations can enhance user experience, while implementing load balancing technologies will optimize call distribution among agents, ensuring better management during peak hours.
+By focusing on these areas, Astrosage aims to improve customer satisfaction, increase retention rates, and drive revenue growth.